Gurobi/gurobi-optimods/docs/source/contributing.rst

 extensions to existing Mods, or development of new Mods.
 This page describes conventions to follow when contributing, and the development process we follow for the project, which is applicable to all contributors.
 For guidelines on proposing and implementing new Mods, see :doc:`adding`.
-For discussion on extending existing Mods, see :doc:`extending`.

 Coding Standards
 ----------------